Jello Mold – Perfect for Summer Holidays!

 To Unmold Jello Salad

-- Place the mold in a sink or large container willed with warm water, just to below the depth of your mold.
+- Place the mold in a sink or large container filled with warm water, just to below the depth of your mold.
 Be careful not to let the water go into the mold.
 Hold it there for 5-15 seconds, depending on the temperature of your water.

 - Tap all along the sides of the mold with the heel of your hand to loosen jello.
 If necessary, you can run a knife along the edge of the mold to loosen.